-- Essential Question: How is a writer's work influenced by his/her life experiences? - The elements of the plot work together in order to create a compelling, suspenseful read, regardless of format. - Understanding of mood and theme is important to the overall enjoyment and comprehension of a piece. - Nonfiction and fiction texts differ in structure and purpose.
+- Essential Question: How is a writer's work influenced by his/her life experiences? - The elements of plot work together in order to create a compelling, suspenseful read, regardless of format. - Understanding of mood and theme are important to the overall enjoyment and comprehension of a piece. - Nonfiction and fiction texts differ in structure and purpose.

-- Analyze poetic form and learn how poets use figurative language to express feelings and ideas. - Identify figurative language within a text and explain its significance. - Identify plot elements and how each interacts. - Identify the mood within a text and how an author conveys mood through writing. - Compare and contrast a written story with its film version. - Draw evidence from texts to support analysis and reflection. - Identify how an author's life experiences influence his/her work. - Analyze the structure of nonfiction texts and how they differ from fictional texts and media. - Analyze how setting impacts the plot of a story. - Write a formal, explanatory essay when given a prompt.
+- Analyze poetic form and learn how poets use figurative language to express feelings and ideas. - Identify figurative language within a text and explain its significance. - Identify plot elements and how each interacts. - Identify the mood within a text and how an author conveys mood through writing. - Compare and contrast a written story with its film version. - Draw evidence from texts to support analysis and reflection. - Identify how an author's life experiences influence his/her work. - Analyze the structure of nonfiction texts and how they differ from fictional texts and media.